- Cambridge-Isanti Schools

 - The school district will make reasonable efforts to notify families when meal account balances are low or fall below zero.

-- Reminders for payment of outstanding student meal balances will not demean or stigmatize any student participating in the school lunch program.
+- Reminders for payment of outstanding student meal balances will not demean or stigmatize any student participating in the school lunch program, including, but not limited to, dumping meals, withdrawing a meal that has been served, announcing or listing students’ names publicly, or affixing stickers, stamps, or pins.

 IV.
 UNPAID MEAL CHARGES